 Comparing Alternative Routes

-Southampton to Charleston's performance can be compared with other UK-US East Coast options.
-Southampton to New York and Southampton to Savannah offer alternative destinations with different port characteristics.
+Southampton to Charleston's service mix can be compared with other UK-US East Coast options.
+Southampton to New York and Southampton to Savannah offer alternative destinations with different service type availability.

 Felixstowe to Charleston provides an alternative UK departure point.
 Air freight services remain available for time-critical shipments requiring 2-3 day delivery.

-Planning buffers should account for both seasonal patterns and operational variables.
-Summer shipments might use 20-25 day planning windows, while winter shipments benefit from 40-50 day allowances.
+Planning buffers should account for routing characteristics.
+Direct routing might use 20-25 day planning windows, while transshipment routing benefits from 40-50 day allowances.

 Planning Summary

-Southampton to Charleston shipping requires understanding both the route's average performance and its seasonal patterns.
+Southampton to Charleston shipping requires understanding both the route's average performance and its routing characteristics.
 The 24.3-day annual average¹ provides a baseline, but practical planning should consider:

-The route's bimodal distribution shows most shipments cluster around these two service tiers rather than the mathematical average, making service selection an important planning factor.
+The route's bimodal distribution shows most shipments cluster around these two routing approaches rather than the mathematical average, making routing method selection an important planning factor.